Abhijeet-more/Rest-Automation-Example/README.md

 About
 ------------
-This example project helps you understand RestAssured
+This example project helps you understand Rest-Assured

+#### RestAssured
+Rest-Assured is an open-source Java Domain-specific language (DSL) that makes testing REST service simple.
+It simplifies things by eliminating the need to use boiler-plate code to test and validate complex responses.
+It also supports XML and JSON Request/Responses.

 You can find more information in this webpage: http://rest-assured.io/